The Bracero Program, Operation Wetback, and the Colonial Cycle of Exploitation

 Workers lived in deplorable conditions, often housed in makeshift shacks with no access to basic amenities.

-In places like Phoenix, Arizona, these laborers worked under the searing desert sun, cultivating crops on land that their ancestors had farmed for centuries before European settlers arrived.
+In places like Phoenix, Arizona, Braceros worked under the searing desert sun, cultivating crops on land that their ancestors had farmed for centuries before European settlers arrived.

 In fact, some of the canals first used by the Hohokam to facilitate and support agriculture are still in use in Arizona to this day.